fwong03/Happy-Camper/readme.rst

 To search for gear, enter search criteria in the form below.
 You can search for gear within a given search radius of a location and optionally filter by category and brand.

-The search form is pre-populated with a search radius of 20 miles and the search center as the postal code you entered when you created your account.
+The search form is pre-populated with a search radius of 20 miles and the search center set to the postal code you entered when you created your account.

 .. image:: /static/img/readme_search_results.jpg